-Characteristic Description Alignment Maintaining leadership support Organizational leadership should clearly articulate its support for asset management and provide the necessary resources for asset management to succeed. fully aligns Promoting a collaborative organizational culture Organizations should promote a culture of information sharing and enterprise- wide decision-making regarding their assets. fully aligns Establishing formal policies and plans Organizations should have a clearly defined governance regime that includes a strategic asset management plan that ties to the organization's mission and strategic objectives, defines the asset management scope, and defines the roles and responsibilities for each part of the organization. partially aligns Maximizing an asset portfolio's value Organizations should develop an asset management policy to identify the value of their assets to achieving their mission and strategic objectives and invest in those assets in such as a way as to derive the greatest value from them. partially aligns Using quality data Organizations should collect, analyze, and verify the accuracy of asset data, including the organization's inventory of assets and data on each asset's condition, age, maintenance cost, and criticality to the organization. partially aligns Evaluating and improving asset management practices Organizations should evaluate the performance of their asset management system and implement necessary improvements. partially aligns
+Characteristic Description Alignment Maintaining leadership support Organizational leadership should clearly articulate its support for asset management and provide the necessary resources for asset management to succeed. • Promoting a collaborative organizational culture Organizations should promote a culture of information sharing and enterprise- wide decision-making regarding their assets. • Establishing formal policies and plans Organizations should have a clearly defined governance regime that includes a strategic asset management plan that ties to the organization's mission and strategic objectives, defines the asset management scope, and defines the roles and responsibilities for each part of the organization.
+O Maximizing an asset portfolio's value Organizations should develop an asset management policy to identify the value of their assets to achieving their mission and strategic objectives and invest in those assets in such as a way as to derive the greatest value from them.
+O Using quality data Organizations should collect, analyze, and verify the accuracy of asset data, including the organization's inventory of assets and data on each asset's condition, age, maintenance cost, and criticality to the organization.
+D Evaluating and improving asset management practices Organizations should evaluate the performance of their asset management system and implement necessary improvements.
+O

-Legend: ● Fully Aligns with key asset management characteristics
+Legend: • Fully Aligns with key asset management characteristics